-The importance of effective commissioning has never been greater for local government.
+The importance of effective procurement, underpinned by commissioning, has never been greater for local government.
 The demand for public services is increasing, while resources are drastically reducing.
 The pressure to find greater efficiencies and improve productivity is driving councils to look for different ways to deliver better outcomes for local people.